sroracle/apkfoundry/docs/APKBUILD.rst

 **Rationale**.
 The ``options`` line is needed by the builder agent in order to determine whether the package requires networking access for its build or not.
-Since this needs to be determined before entering the chroot (since networking access is dropped or kept at the chroot boundary), it is desirable to parse this requirement statically without the use of a shell.
+Since this needs to be determined before entering the container (since networking access is dropped or kept at the container boundary), it is desirable to parse this requirement statically without the use of a shell.